adrwxyz/classic.adrw.xyz/_posts/2016-05-06-coding-on-ipad.md

 categories: blog
 image: /assets/article_images/2016-05-06-coding-on-ipad/IMG_1418.jpg
 excerpt: How to be productive on iPad and why I choose it over my Macbook Pro
-seo-title: "Coding on iPad: A Taste of the Future"
+seo-title: "Coding on iPad: Taste the Future"
 ---

 Q: Woah, you're coding on an iPad?!